A dissolution of Parliament terminates all

 Council may order the withdrawal of the writ for an electoral district if the

-Chief Electoral Officer advises that it would be impractical to conduct an
+Chief Electoral Officer advises that it would be impractical to conduct an election

-be within three months after the issue of the new writ (s.
+three months after the issue of the new writ (s.
 59).

 Canada Elections Act, S.C.
 2000, c.
 9, ss.
 57(1.2)(a)